Scheduler internals in Go ↔ Java: how your code is actually executed

 func main() {

-// create a TCP connection
+// creating a TCP connection

 conn, _ := net.Dial("tcp", "example.com:80")